Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 ## Animal Communication Meets Machine Learning
 ## Study Project at the University of Osnabrueck, Germany

-> To Those Who Will Come After Me.
+> To Those Who Will Come After Me,
 >
 > I started this study project with the vision of understanding how Deep Neural Networks work, and bridging the gap between human and artificial intelligence.
 The task taught me a lot, about my skills and the naivete of my vision.
 There is only so much I achieved, but in this repository, I have laid the groundwork of taking this vision foward.
 >